 It is possible to scan and encode international and extended characters, provided the instructions below are followed:

 - Encode the data using binary encoding.
-This option encodes all data, byte-by-byte.
+This option encodes all ASCII data, byte-by-byte.
 For information about encoding UTF-8 and Unicode characters, refer to the UTF-8 and Unicode Encoding FAQ.

 The most common method of reading barcodes is with a PDF Capable Barcode Scanner such as the IDAutomation 2D Barcode Scanner with PQA, which reliably reads the IDAutomation PDF417 Font when printed as small as 3 points, which is an X-dimension of only 5 mils.
 Most of the hand-held barcode imagers recommended by IDAutomation perform keyboard emulation and receive power from the USB port, so that no external power supply is needed.
 When a barcode symbol is read using keyboard emulation, the data appears at the cursor as if it had been typed in from the keyboard.
 In some cases, it may be desired to have the scanner trigger a form or action in an application.
 IDAutomation has documented easy methods of accomplishing this in the USB Barcode Scanner Application Integration Guide.